Forty-two percent of Americans say they eat dinner in front of the TV every day.

 Less TV = Less Obesity

-"Reducing TV Time Helps Adults Burn More Calories, Study Finds" - Science Daily (Dec 2009)
+"Reducing TV Time Helps Adults Burn More Calories, Study Finds" - Science Daily (Dec 2009) and The New York Times (Dec 2009)

 "Increasing Physical Activity And Limiting Television May Lead To Reduction In Type 2 Diabetes" - Science Daily (Dec 2008)